 A toy is defined as a product that is exclusively or partially designed or intended for use by children under the age of 14 during play.
-The toy must be covered by the EU Toy Safety Directive (2009/48/EC).
+The toy must be covered by the EU Toy Safety Directive (2009/48/EC), however also puzzles with more than 500 pieces are allowed.
 Typical toys that qualify for a Nordic Swan Ecolabel include rattles, teething toys and activity toys made of various materials for children under the age of 3.
 Building blocks, dolls, soft toys, puzzles, spades, cars, doll's houses and train sets may also be Nordic Swan Ecolabelled.
 Ride-on cars and balance bikes for children are eligible for the Nordic Swan Ecolabel if they are covered by the EU Toy Safety Directive.

-Products not covered by the EU Toy Safety Directive cannot be Nordic Swan Ecolabelled in accordance with the toy criteria.
+Products not covered by the EU Toy Safety Directive cannot be Nordic Swan Ecolabelled in accordance with the toy criteria, except for puzzles with more than 500 pieces.